premqer/premqer/README.md

 #

-Vlad is a Frontend Developer with 1.5 years of experience in software development.
-Proficient in JavaScript, React, TypeScript, and TailwindCSS, he is also familiar with SQL and Node.js.
-Passionate about crafting seamless user interfaces, Vlad enjoys building web applications, learning new technologies, and collaborating with developers to bring ideas to life.
+I'm a Frontend Developer with 1.5 years of experience in software development.
+Proficient in JavaScript, React, TypeScript, and TailwindCSS, I'm is also familiar with SQL and Node.js.
+Passionate about crafting seamless user interfaces, I also enjoy building web applications, learning new technologies.

 * 🔭 I’m currently working on my own projects
 * 🌱 I’m currently learning how to be a better developer